search icon

 • Duty of confidentiality: They must keep corporate secrets and not share or exploit confidential information.

 Some states (like Delaware) allow a business owner to expand, limit, or even eliminate some of these fiduciary duties.
 It’s important not to make this decision lightly, though.
-Not having these in place can open up your corporation to liability.
+Not having these in place can open up a corporation to liability.

 Does every business have a board of directors?